xiaohan2012/daily-reading/week-plans/nov-13.md

 - switch to maximizing k-core problem

 todo:

 - write problem formulation, disprove of submodularity and supermodularity
 - think about one edge case, how to do it efficiently?

+# Wednesday

+- frog: understand how prediction error selects the query and why it's so bad (3 h):
+  - is average precision a good measure? understand average precision such as its motivation?
+  - why pagerank and entropy are so good at average precision?
+  - if average precision is not a good measure, find more reasonable measures.
+  - pick examples that prediction error-based method perform worse on lattice
+- *efficiently* select the single edge to add with the maximum number of affected nodes (1.5 h)
+  - there are `O(n^2)` edges to add, can we reduce the time complexity to `O(n)`?
+- formalize the formulation (both problems), single edge algorithm, disproof sub/super modularity (1 h)
+- discussion with Cigdem (1h)

+## single edge case

+observation:

+- only nodes with the same core number can be affected and they must form a connected component, this gives an upperbound

+then suppose we calculated the effect of an edge, we can filter out connneced components whose upperbound is lower than the effect value.

+ideally, the edge caculate affect as many node as possible.